vinceskahan/v5wiki/Accumulators.md

 The job of the extractor is to do this for each type.
 There are eight different kinds of
 extractors:

-- `avg`.
-Extract the average value of this type.
+- `avg`: Extract the average value of this type.
 This is the default.
-- `count`.
-Extract the total number of non-Null LOOP packets seen of this type.
+- `count`: Extract the total number of non-Null LOOP packets seen of this type.
-- `last`.
-Extract the last value seen of this type.
+- `last`: Extract the last value seen of this type.
 Use this type for totals of extensive variables, such as `dayRain`.
-- `max`.
-Extract the maximum value seen of this type.
+- `max`: Extract the maximum value seen of this type.
-- `min`.
-Extract the minimum value seen of this type.
+- `min`: Extract the minimum value seen of this type.
-- `noop`.
-Extract no value for this type.
+- `noop`: Extract no value for this type.
-- `sum`.
-Extract the total seen for this type.
+- `sum`: Extract the total seen for this type.
 Use this type for `rain` or other  variables that are measured increments.
-- `wind`.
-Extract `windSpeed` as the average wind magnitude, `windDir` as the vector average direction, `windGust` as the maximum wind seen, and `windGustDir` as its direction.
+- `wind`: Extract `windSpeed` as the average wind magnitude, `windDir` as the vector average direction, `windGust` as the maximum wind seen, and `windGustDir` as its direction.

 ## Defaults